 In 2002, Clayton Agri-Marketing, Inc. received the Agriculture Exporter of the Year Award from the State of Missouri.
-In 2013, Tony and CAMI was received the Exporter of the Year Award by the U.S. Small Business Administration for Region VII.
+In 2013, Tony and CAMI received the Exporter of the Year Award by the U.S. Small Business Administration for Region VII.

-Clayton Agri-Marketing, Inc. (CAMI) is one of the largest export companies in the United States that deal in the live animal trade exported beef cattle, dairy cattle, goats, horses, sheep, swine and agricultural equipment to 55 different countries.
+Clayton Agri-Marketing, Inc. (CAMI) is one of the largest export companies in the United States that deal in the live animal trade exported beef cattle, dairy cattle, goats, horses, sheep, swine and agricultural equipment to 60 different countries.
 Tony is also involved in leadership of the genetic export industry and has served as President of the U.S. Livestock Exporters Association and past Chairman of the Board of Directors of the U.S. Livestock Genetics Export, Inc. and still is a member of the board.
-He is also serving his second appointment to the United States Department of Agriculture Animal and Animal Products Agricultural Technical Advisory Committee (AAP/ATAC).
+He is also serving his third appointment to the United States Department of Agriculture Animal and Animal Products Agricultural Technical Advisory Committee (AAP/ATAC).